 - Assistance with insurance, finances, and emotional concerns

-- Spiritual support coordinated with patient’s own clergy or provided by trained pastoral counselor
+- Spiritual support coordinated with the patient’s own clergy or provided by a trained pastoral counselor

 - Assistance with personal care such as bathing, dressing, and light housekeeping

 - Assistance with obtaining medical equipment, supplies, and medications related to the life-limiting illness.

 To request an appointment, please contact a member of our staff.